nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. CS2100 TA requests to list student records
+1. CS2100 TA requests to list student records.
-2. ProgrammerError shows a list of student records
+2. ProgrammerError shows a list of student records.
-3. CS2100 TA specifies the student's details
+3. CS2100 TA specifies the student's details.
-4. ProgrammerError creates a student record
+4. ProgrammerError creates a student record.

    Use case ends.